 Drive down the Athens Riviera coastline to the Temple of Poseidon at Sounion.
 It’s less than an hour’s drive, before the summer crowds hit the seaside highway.

 Savour street food from all around the world at the annual Athens Street Food Festival in Gazi.

 Stop and smell the roses in the green suburb of Kifissia.
 From early to mid-May, the Kifissia flower show takes place in the park opposite the train station.

 Making wreaths out of wildflowers to hang on your door for Protomayia (May Day).
 It’s how Greeks celebrate the return of spring.

-Plan your trip around: International Museum Day (18 May 2019)—Free entrance to all of Athens’ world-famous antiquities, including the Acropolis and the Acropolis Museum.
-Fast Forward Festival (5-19 May 2019 )—This free festival that explores social issues and contemporary culture takes over public and private spaces across Athens for a fortnight.
+Plan your trip around: International Museum Day (18 May 2020)—Free entrance to all of Athens’ world-famous antiquities, including the Acropolis and the Acropolis Museum.
+Fast Forward Festival (TBA for 2020)—This free festival that explores social issues and contemporary culture takes over public and private spaces across Athens for a fortnight.